Avian Parus Integrated Handlebar (First Edition)

 John Keller

 After spending time on the Canary, I decided to try Avian’s lighter option, the Parus.
-It’s a separate model, not a revision, and it drops to 210g average using T1100 carbon and graphene with integrated molding instead of bonding.
-Weight range is 200–230g depending on size, which includes 7g of stem bolts.
-For $449, that puts it among the lightest integrated bars you can buy without spending Darimo money.
+Avian doesn’t make this one anymore.
+They replaced it with the Parus II, which runs $450 now.
+The original was $400 when I bought it.
+It’s a separate model from the Canary, not a revision, and it dropped to around 220g using T1100 carbon and graphene with integrated molding instead of bonding.
+Weight varied by size, with 7g of that being stem bolts.
+For $400, that put it among the lightest integrated bars you could buy without spending Darimo money.

 Overview

-Avian Parus Avian Canary Darimo Nexum Darimo Nexum Drag Roval Alpinist Cockpit II Roval Rapide Cockpit
+Avian Parus Avian Parus II Avian Canary Darimo Nexum Darimo Nexum Drag Roval Alpinist Cockpit II Roval Rapide Cockpit

 Drop Flare 0°/6°/16°